MagmaStaking/contracts-public/interfaces/README.md

 - Direct validator delegation functions
 - View functions for contract references

-### `IMagmaDelegation.sol`
-Interface for the MagmaDelegation contract which handles the low-level delegation logic.
-Includes:
-- Core delegation operations (delegate, undelegate, complete, redelegate)
-- Data structures for delegation and unbonding state
-- View functions for delegation information

 ## Usage

 Import interfaces in your contracts like this: